xwiki/xwiki-docker/README.md

 -	On the first XWiki container start, these 3 files are copied from inside the container (they're located in `[xwiki servlet context]/WEB-INF`) to your local permanent directory (that you've mapped as a volume when you're executing the XWiki container).
 This creates a timestamp file named `/usr/local/tomcat/webapps/[xwiki servlet context]/.first_start_completed` in the XWiki container.
 -	On the next XWiki container starts, if the timestamp file exists, then, the 3 files are copied from your local permanent directory inside the XWiki container (overwriting any default config files there), so that your config if used.
 If one of these files doesn't exist, then the default one is used instead.

+## Configuring Tomcat

+If you need to configure Tomcat (for example to setup a reverse proxy configuration), you'll need to mount the Tomcat configuration directory (`/usr/local/tomcat/conf`) inside the image onto your local host.

+If you want to modify the existing configuration rather than provide a brand new one, you'll need to use `docker cp` to copy the configuration from the container to your local host.

+Here are some example steps you can follow:

+-   Create a docker container from the XWiki image with `docker create`.
+    -   Example: `docker create --name xwiki xwiki:stable-mysql-tomcat`.
+-   Copy the Tomcat configuration from the container to the host to start with some existing configuration files, using `docker cp`.
+    -   Example: `sudo docker cp xwiki:/usr/local/tomcat/conf /tmp/tomcat`.
+-   Modify the Tomcat configuration locally to bring the changes you need.
+-   Delete the created XWiki container since it was only used to copy the configuration files and we'll need to create a new one with different parameters.
+    -   Example: `docker rm xwiki`.
+-   Run the container with the Tomcat mount and the other parameters.
+    -   Example: `docker run --net=xwiki-nw --name xwiki -p 8080:8080 -v /tmp/xwiki:/usr/local/xwiki -v /tmp/tomcat:/usr/local/tomcat/conf -e DB_USER=xwiki -e DB_PASSWORD=xwiki -e DB_DATABASE=xwiki -e DB_HOST=mysql-xwiki xwiki:stable-mysql-tomcat`

 ## Miscellaneous

 Volumes: